An economist is an expert who studies the relationship between a society's resources and it's production or output.

 The United Nations Development Programme (UNDP) administers the Junior Professional Officer (JPO) programme which provides hands-on experience to young professionals.

-The World Bank offers a range of programmes and internship programmes such as the World Bank Analyst Programme.
+The World Bank offers a range of programmes and internship programmes.

 The Prospects economist job profile gives a detailed overview of the responsibilities of an economist alongside a list of specific work project examples.